Cais/bns-inline-asides/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't the "Rant" type work with the "H" tags? = Not all possible combinations of existing BNS Inline Aside types have been set as defaults.
+Please feel free to add the bns-inline-asides-custom-stylesheet.css option and create your own combinations ...
+... and let us know about them.
+We would be very happy to consider adding them as defaults.

 = How can I style the plugin output? =
 To add your own custom aside type styles you might consider creating a new stylesheet in this plugin's folder using the name: bnsia-custom-types.css